Eminescu's Linden Tree

-Eminescu's Linden Tree (Teiul lui Eminescu) is a 500-year-old silver lime (Tilia tomentosa Moench) in Copou Park, Iași, Romania.
+Eminescu's Linden Tree (Teiul lui Eminescu) is an approximately 500-year-old silver lime (Tilia tomentosa Moench) in Copou Park, Iași, Romania.

 Mihai Eminescu reportedly wrote some of his best works underneath this lime, rendering the tree one of Romania's most important natural monuments and a Iași landmark.

 Age

 Eminescu's Linden Tree, December 2012.

 According to the Iasi Environmental Protection Agency's official data, the tree is approximately 458 years old.
 A more recent survey conducted using an increment borer, placed the tree at 540 years of age (+- 3%).

 Civic symbol

 The tree was used as a civic symbol by the students who protested, in February 2013, against the removal (by felling) of the linden tree alignment in the Iaşi city centre, and its replacement by the local municipality with miniature Japanese shrubs.
 In November 2015, the decision was reversed following a public referendum on the topic, which resulted in the reinstatement of limes in the city centre.